nalexandru/NekoEngine/README.md

 ### Prerequisites
 * Visual Studio 2019
-* DirectX Shader Compiler (included with the Windows 10 SDK)
+* DirectX Shader Compiler from https://github.com/Microsoft/DirectXShaderCompiler.
+The version included with the Windows 10 SDK (version 19041 as of this writing) doesn't define __DXC_VERSION_RELEASE and will result in a failed build while compiling the shaders.
 * (Optional) Vulkan driver with support for VK_KHR_ray_tracing
 * (Optional) FreeType for building the FontGen tool